nullromo/commander-primer/README.md

 Make sure to exclude lands that contain the blue, red, and black mana symbols, becuase those would be illegal in a deck with a commander whose color identity is only green and white.
 You should end up at [this page][green white lands], which has 30 results.
 Wow, that's a lot of green-white dual lands!

 > **NOTE**: keep in mind that there may be other non-obvious factors.
-In the example above, we do not see lands like Command Tower, Cascading Cataracts, Painted Bluffs, or Gemstone Mine.
+In the example above, we do not see lands like Command Tower, Cascading Cataracts, Painted Bluffs, or Gemstone Mine, even though they would be legal in an only green and white deck.
 >
 > | Command Tower | Gemstone Mine | Cascading Cataracts | Painted Bluffs |
 > |-|-|-|-|